m4um4u1/trackoss-backend/README.md

 git clone https://github.com/m4um4u1/trackoss-backend.git
 cd trackoss-backend

-# Start the full application stack (database + backend)
+# Start the application stack
 docker-compose up -d

-# Or build and start with logs
+# Or use the simplified setup with all services
-docker-compose up --build
+docker-compose -f docker-compose.simple.yaml up -d
 ```

 The application starts on `http://localhost:8080`